portellam/libvirt-hooks/README.md

 # Libvirt Hooks
 ### v1.0.1
-Install scripts (hooks) of which extend and enhance the functionality of Libvirt Virtual Machines (VM).
+Install scripts (hooks) of which extend and enhance the functionality of Libvirt Virtual Machines (VMs).
 Hooks may run at either VM start or stop, and be VM-specific.
 Develop your own!

 **Download the Latest Release:**&ensp;[Codeberg][codeberg-releases],